gradle/native-platform/readme.md

 ### File systems

 * Watch for changes to a directory.
 Implementation is currently limited to watching on a single directory.
-* Get and set UNIX file mode.
+* Query and set UNIX file mode.
 * Create and read symbolic links.
 * Query UNIX file uid and gid.
 * Query file type, size and timestamps.
-* List the available file systems on the machine.
+* List the available file systems on the machine and details of each file system.
 * Query file system mount point.
 * Query file system type.
 * Query file system device name.